-In October 2017, the New York Times and the New Yorker released stories detailing horrific allegations of sexual assault against Hollywood mogul Harvey Weinstein, and a pervasive culture of sexual harassment in the entertainment industry.
+In October 2017, The New York Times and The New Yorker released stories detailing horrific allegations of sexual assault against Hollywood mogul Harvey Weinstein, and a pervasive culture of sexual harassment in the entertainment industry.
 A few days later, actress Alyssa Milano reignited the #MeToo movement started by activist Tarana Burke in 2006, encouraging women to share their stories.
-As more stories emerge, #MeToo continues to spark a national conversation about sexual assault and harassment, and what the world can do to fix it.
+As more stories emerge, #MeToo continues to spark an international conversation about sexual assault and harassment, and what the world can do to fix it.

 1992 was America's first “Year of the Woman” after Anita Hill's Senate testimony inspired record-breaking numbers of women to run for—and win—seats in Congress.
 Donald Trump's presidency, the #MeToo movement, and Christine Blasey Ford's Senate testimony about an alleged assault by Supreme Court nominee Brett Kavanaugh, were among the factors that drove record gains by women in the House, as well as historic firsts at the state and local levels.